opencog/atomspace/opencog/matrix/README.md

 algorithms.
 But - this is key: a collection of vectors can be viewed as a matrix.
 Entries in the matrix are (row, column) pairs.

-The code in this directory exposes portions of the atomspace as pairs, or as a matrix, or as a collection of vectors, depending on how you want to think about it.
+The code in this directory exposes portions of the AtomSpace as pairs, or as a matrix, or as a collection of vectors, depending on how you want to think about it.
 It implements the low-level code for this access, so that high-level algorithms can be implemented on top of it: so that they can grab that data, do things with it, and write it back.
-It provides a "window" onto a portion of the atomspace, and everything seen through that "window" looks like vectors, like one big matrix.
+It provides a "window" onto a portion of the AtomSpace, and everything seen through that "window" looks like vectors, like one big matrix.

 That is, the structure of interest are ordered pairs `(x,y)` of atoms